pvlib/pvlib-python/docs/sphinx/source/index.rst

 pvlib python that you used. pvlib python DOIs are listed at `Zenodo.org <https://zenodo.org/search?page=1&size=20&q=conceptrecid:593284&all_versions&sort=-version>`_

-If you use pvlib-python in a commercial or publicly-avaiable application, please consider displaying one of the "powered by pvlib"
+If you use pvlib-python in a commercial or publicly-available application, please consider displaying one of the "powered by pvlib"
 logos: